The Moon is one of the most mysterious Tarot cards. Like the Hanged Man, its meaning is often at the heart of debates.

 But it all goes way deeper than that.
 It is one of the richest cards in the deck.

 The dogs, just like the towers, watch over the territory surrounding the lake.
 They keep the moon at bay so her magnetic powers don’t disrupt the waters too much.
+The tamed and the wild come together at night to re-establish a connection between our primal and social self.

 This is one of the many things happening on this card.
 Others include rumours, maternity and secrets.